sigmie/docs.sigmie.com/src/pages/docs/applications.md

 ---

+This of an Application like a workspace where your Indices and your Documents live.

+Each Sigmie Application is independent and has its own infrastructure and billing cycle.

+---

 ## General

-When you sing up for Sigmie we create a user and an Sigmie application for you.
-In other words we are creating infrastructure that is only for you.

-Each Sigmie application has a unique identifier that is registered as a DNS entry making your search available under `{application-id}.sigmie.app`:
+Each Sigmie Application has a **unique** identifier that is registered as a DNS entry; Making your search available under `{application-id}.sigmie.app`.

-Where you see `{application-id}` it has to be replaced with the actual id that you can find in your application's dashboard.
+The`{application-id}`, is replaced with the actual **identifier** that you will in the application's dashboard.

-Each application has 3 servers in order to guarantee **High Availability** is anything goes wrong.
-Each one of the servers has it's own domain name like bellow.
+Each application has 3 dedicated servers that guarantee **High Availability**.

+Each one of the servers is also available under its own domain name.

 - `{application-id}-a.sigmie.app`
 - `{application-id}-b.sigmie.app`
 - `{application-id}-c.sigmie.app`

 {% callout type="info" title="Shuffling" %}
-We recommend to implement a retry strategy and shuffling to the above hosts when making API calls.
-This way load balancing and high availability will be guaranteed.
+We recommend implementing a retry strategy and shuffling the above hosts when making HTTP calls.
+This way, load balancing and high availability will be guaranteed.
 {% /callout %}

 ### Name and Description

-Distiguishing your Sigmie applications using the application id can be a trivial task.
-For this reason you can of course set a human readable name to each of your applications and an optional description that will give you some more details later when you going to need them.
+Because distinguishing your Sigmie applications using the application identifier can be a trivial task.
+You can set a human-readable name to each of your applications, and an optional description that will provide more context.

-You can change both in your application settings, by clicking on **Settings** in the side bar navigation.
+You do this in your application settings by clicking on **Settings** in the sidebar navigation.

 ## Billing

-Because of the dedicated infrastructure for each Sigmie application each application has it's own subscription.
+Because of the dedicated infrastructure for each Sigmie application each application has its own subscription.

 ### Plans

-The main factor in our pricing model is the usage.
-We have multiple plans that should cover the majority of cases.
+The main factor in our pricing model is usage.
+We have multiple plans that cover the majority of cases.

-We are offering the following plans:
+The following plans are available:

 #### 2K - 159 $